 This interdisciplinary minor is available to any student who seeks to broaden their understanding of disability, including how disability and people with disabilities are treated in society and in different academic disciplines.
 This ranges from students who will become engineers designing equipment to be used by people with disabilities, to teachers who will have students with disabilities in their classrooms, to policymakers considering the best laws and statutes to promote inclusion.

-This minor is hosted by the Department of Human Development in collaboration with other departments across Virginia Tech.
+This minor is hosted by the Academy of Transdisciplinary Studies in collaboration with other departments across Virginia Tech.

 2 - Critical Thinking in the Humanities